ekiro/haps/docs/guide.rst

 =================================

 Here's a simple tutorial on how to write your first application using *chaps*.
-Assuming you have already created an environment with python 3.6+ and installed, you can start writing some juicy code.
+Assuming you have already created an environment with python 3.6+ and *chaps* installed, you can start writing some juicy code.